-James Stockwell Architect is based in Sydney.
+James Stockwell Architecture is based in Sydney.
 Projects are predominantly residential, including multi-residential and small-scale public buildings.

 The practice is concerned with developing unique architectural work specific to each project with a common thread of the influence of context, passive solar design, low running costs and that architecture tells a story of its place and people.
 The practice is small and limited projects are undertaken so clients have a greater level of concentration on the work.
 Buildings are in progress in locations around New South Wales, Victoria, Western Australia, Tasmania and New Zealand.